samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Common*

 While wearing this cloak, you can take a Bonus Action to change the style, color, and apparent quality of the garment.
-The cloak’s weight doesn’t change.
-Regardless of its appearance, the cloak can’t be anything but a cloak.
-Although it can duplicate the appearance of other magic cloaks, it doesn’t gain their magical properties.
+The cloak's weight doesn't change.
+Regardless of its appearance, the cloak can't be anything but a cloak.
+Although it can duplicate the appearance of other magic cloaks, it doesn't gain their magical properties.

 ### [Cloak of Protection](/magic-items/4607-cloak-of-protection)